Introduction to PostgreSQL Triggers

 - Statement level triggers

-- The main difference between the row-level trigger and statement-level triggers is that if we are updating 20 rows in a single table, row-level triggers will be invoked 20 times.
+- The main difference between the row-level and statement-level triggers is that if we update 20 rows in a single table, row-level triggers will be invoked 20 times.
 Instead of that, statement-level triggers are executed only one time.

-- It is essential and useful when a single database accessed by much application.
+- It is essential and useful when many applications access a single database.

-- It is also useful when we are maintaining complex data integrity rules that rule we cannot implement elsewhere except database level.
+- It is also useful when we are maintaining complex data integrity rules that rule we cannot implement elsewhere except at the database level.

 - Creating a new trigger in PostgreSQL first, we need to create a trigger function.
-It does not take any argument; it will return value with the type of trigger.
+It does not take any argument; it will return value with the trigger type.

-- Following is the syntax of creating a trigger function are as follows.
+- Following is the syntax of creating a trigger function is as follows.

 Below is the syntax for creating Trigger Function: